Skip to content

 At The Treatment Rooms London, we welcome new patients exploring treatment options for their hair loss before deciding upon a hair transplant.
 As discussed above, this doesn’t have to be your first port of call.

-For more information as to how The Treatment Rooms London will be able to help you with any non-surgical hair loss treatments or, to find out more about our FUE hair transplant process, get in touch.
-Our leading surgeons will book in a consultation whereby all treatment options will be explored culminating in a tailored patient journey specific to your needs.
+For more information as to how The Treatment Rooms London will be able to help you with any non-surgical hair loss treatments or, to find out more about our hair transplant processes, get in touch.
+Our renowned surgeons will book in a consultation whereby all treatment options will be explored culminating in a tailored patient journey specific to your needs.

 Authored by